TCA Ground: History

-Cricket had been played at the venue as far back as the early 1870s and on 8 September 1873 the TCA were granted permission to use the ground for cricket only, the TCA's annual reports state that the TCA Ground was opened in 1882 following approximately 10 years of intermittent development.

-The main grandstand, the H.C Smith Stand was completed in 1880, and extended in 1908, but has otherwise remained unchanged since that time.
-It is now heritage listed.
+Cricket has been played at the venue since the early 1870s.
+On 8 September 1873, the TCA was granted permission to use the ground exclusively for cricket, and the TCA Ground officially opened in 1882 after about 10 years of development.
+The main grandstand, the H.C.
+Smith Stand, was completed in 1880 and extended in 1908.
+It has remained largely unchanged since then and is now heritage listed.
+The adjacent Ladies Stand, completed in 1894, originally stood in a different location but was relocated after being blown over by gales in 1946 and again in 1995, with the final reconstruction completed in 1999.

-The small stand next to it is known as the Ladies Stand, and was completed in 1894.
-For much of the early 20th century, crowds were segregated by gender.

-The Ladies Stand was originally in the opposite pocket to where it currently stands, (where the kiosk and DOSA Football Clubrooms currently stand) but was blown over by a gale in 1946, it was again blown down in 1995 and was rebuilt in late 1999.

-The ground was opened with much fanfare in 1882, with the TCA played a visiting Melbourne Cricket Club (MCC) XI, and although the scorecard is lost, the TCA was soundly trounced.

-One of the early problems the ground faced was the drought which struck southern Tasmania towards the end of the 19th century.

-The pitch cut up and was virtually unplayable.
-On one occasion Edward H. Butler, a Tasmanian fast-bowler who also played for the Marylebone Cricket Club, took advantage of the conditions take 6 for 1 for Southern Tasmania against Northern Tasmanian, the pitch soon developed a feared reputation among batsmen.

-The ground long suffered from lack of water supply often with bare patches, until after the First World War when mains supply reached it.

-Another problem which dogged the ground in the early years was inadequate seating and changing room facilities.

-The original Member's Stand of 1880 was moved back in 1906 to allow the construction of a more modern brick addition which opened in 1908, and was to be later named the H.C Smith Stand after longtime Tasmanian cricket official Horace Clyde Smith (1893–1977).
+The ground's opening in 1882 featured a match between the TCA and a visiting Melbourne Cricket Club (MCC) XI.
+Although the scorecard is lost, the TCA was reportedly defeated.
+The ground faced challenges such as drought towards the end of the 19th century, leading to difficult pitch conditions.
+Edward H. Butler, a Tasmanian fast bowler, famously took 6 for 1 on the challenging pitch during one such occasion.
+The ground also struggled with inadequate seating and changing facilities in its early years.
+The original Member's Stand was relocated in 1906 to make way for a new brick addition, which opened in 1908 and was later named the H.C.
+Smith Stand.

-A "classic" style scoreboard was added in 1907 (later demolished in 1984 after years of neglect), complete with a press area underneath.
+A "classic" style scoreboard was added in 1907 but was demolished in the early 1980s after years of neglect.